These days, if you’re not a pogonophile yourself, there’s a fair chance you know someone who is. (We’ll wait here while you Google it.)

 “A rectangle is a longer face shape.
 Therefore, having your beard styled long, triangular or pointy at the chin will do you no favours,” says Lilybelle Louis of Pall Mall Barbers in Bishopsgate.
 “Having fuller cheeks on a beard will give the impression of a slightly wider jaw, ensuring the attention is taken away from the length of the face altogether.”

 You don’t want to exaggerate the shape you already have.
-So give it some width and, if you can, let the beard grow in higher up the cheeks, too.
+So give it some width and, if you can, grow facial hair higher up the cheeks, too.
 Doing so will stop your face looking too elongated.

-With a triangular face, which is essentially the opposite of a ‘heart’ shape (see below), the aim is to take the attention away from a more prominent chin.
+With a triangular face, which is essentially the opposite of a ‘heart’ shape, the aim is to take the attention away from a more prominent chin.

-The easiest way to do this is with a beardstache.
+The easiest way to do this is with a ‘beardstache’ (a moustache with a short beard or stubble).
 Once the preserve of Victorian strongmen, now a seriously cool look that’ll draw attention higher up the face.

 With this hybrid style, avoid anything too full and thick on the cheeks, which will give the unwanted impression of an even wider jawline.
 “Keeping hair off the cheeks does allow you to bring some well-established sideburns further down your face,” advises Mills.
 “I’d be loathed to go too long on the chin.
 Instead, square it off at the bottom.”